-2019 Regional CP Football (Female) Development Camps
+2019 Regional CP Football (f) Development Camps

-IFCPF have reviewed applications for hosting CP Football (Female) Development Camps in 2019, with the aim to build upon last year’s camp in Barcelona.
+IFCPF have reviewed applications for hosting CP Football (f) Development Camps in 2019, with the aim to build upon last year’s camp in Barcelona.
 Upon review the countries chosen to host are Australia (Asia-Oceania), Trinidad & Tobago (Americas) and the Netherlands (Europe).

-CP Football (Female)
+CP Football (f)

 IFCPF believe that it is our responsibility to foster unity within the Cerebral Palsy Football family and to use the sport of CP Football to promote solidarity, regardless of gender, ethnic background, faith or culture.
 There should be inclusive and accessible playing opportunities available to everyone.

 It’s taken a long time for women’s football to gain the acceptance level it currently enjoys, but it still has a long way to go.
 The elite level of the women’s game has developed rapidly over the last few years.